BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

  <li>90% of tests are passed
  <li>no Critical issues/bugs have Open status (All unresolved bugs have low priority and low severity)
  <li>exploratory testing performed on the features: Add funds, buy a product, Cancel order
- <li>update tests are 100% passed (update tests will not generate other new issues that impact the application)

  <em><strong>Risks:</strong></em>